The history of microfinance in Nepal is relatively new and the government's

 Over 44 Financial Intermediary NGOs

-been established to provide wholesale loans to different MFIs in
+to provide wholesale loans to different MFIs in Nepal such as:

-been established as a network organization of microfinance practitioners and
+as a network organization of microfinance practitioners and

-promoters to strengthen the microfinance sector in
+promoters to strengthen the microfinance sector in Nepal.

 INAFI Nepal Member Organizations:

-building, which has been used to enhance the managerial capacity
+been used to enhance the managerial capacity of its member

-organizations were expected to be better able to plan and manage their growth,
+expected to be better able to plan and manage their growth,

-manage operational and credit risks, track and monitor
+manage operational and credit risks, track and monitor the

 and adopt regional standards and benchmarks in managing their